chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-26-taking-vento-js-for-a-spin-in-eleventy.md

 ---

 {{ callout "Update" }}
-I have written a sort of [guide for migrating to Vento](/blog/from-nunjucks-to-vento-in-eleventy-migration-guide/), from Nunjucks, if you're interested in that!
+I have written a sort of [guide for migrating to Vento](/blog/from-nunjucks-to-vento-in-eleventy-migration-guide/), from Nunjucks, if you’re interested in that!
 {{ /callout }}

 In a recent rebuild for another blog of mine, where I switched from Hugo to Eleventy, I decided to give [VentoJS](https://vento.js.org/) a try, which is the new kid on the block, as far as templating languages go.
 There are [IDE integrations](https://vento.js.org/editor-integrations/) that make it feel right at home in VS Code (for me), and an [Eleventy plugin](https://github.com/noelforte/eleventy-plugin-vento) to make it painless to start using with my favourite static site generator.
 Thanks to both Óscar Otero for making Vento, and Noel Forte for the Eleventy plugin!